ri06nuha/ri06nuha/README.md

 ## 🌱 Learning
 - ROS basics and Simulation
 - AI for robotics and healthcare
-- PCB design and 3D printing

 ---

 ## 🧠 Soft Skills
-- 🤝 Clear and confident communicator
+- Clear and confident communicator
-- 🎤 Experienced in hosting, team presentations, and public events
+- Experienced in hosting, team presentations, and public events
-- 💡 Strong problem-solving & prototyping mindset
+- Strong problem-solving & prototyping mindset
-- 👥 Collaborator and contributor across interdisciplinary teams
+- Collaborator and contributor across interdisciplinary teams

 ---